Philadelphia Flyers: Multiple makeovers (2014–2023)

 Heading into the 2019–20 season, the Flyers hired coach Alain Vigneault and signed forward Kevin Hayes in the hopes of bringing the team to cup contender status again.
 Opening day took place in the Czech Republic, Voracek's birthplace.
 The Flyers beat the Blackhawks 4–2.
 The Flyers started off the season very well, tying a team record for the best November in team history with a record of 10–3–4.
 The Flyers produced consistent, cohesive hockey throughout the season.
 One of the most notable progressions in the team was the chemistry of the team and the success of the second line, which consisted of Scott Laughton, Kevin Hayes, and Travis Konecny.
 In February, the team pulled away from the pack of Wild-Card spot chasers and reached second place in the Metropolitan Division following a home win against the Rangers that put their February record at 9–3.
 The Flyers ended up with a nine-game winning streak, losing at home against the Boston Bruins, the NHL's points leader.
 The Flyers were scheduled to play at Tampa Bay on March 12, but the NHL suspended all games earlier in the day due to COVID-19 concerns.
 The Flyers were second in the Metropolitan Division, only 1 point behind the Capitals.

 The Flyers entered the 2020 playoffs "bubble" in Toronto as the fourth seed in the Eastern Conference, meaning they had clinched a playoff appearance and were to play in a seeding round-robin between the top four teams of the conference.
-The Flyers beat the Bruins in the first game 4–1, the Capitals in the second game 3–1, and the Lightning in the third game 4–1 to claim the number first seed in the conference for the first time since the 1999–2000 season.
+The Flyers beat the Bruins in the first game 4–1, the Capitals in the second game 3–1, and the Lightning in the third game 4–1 to claim the top seed in the conference for the first time since the 1999–2000 season.
 Despite high expectations after sweeping the round-robin play, going 0 for 11 on the power play was a detriment to the team's play.
 Regardless, they went into the first round against the 12th-seeded Canadiens, who had beat the fifth-seeded Penguins in the qualifying series, with much confidence.
 The Flyers jumped to a 3–1 series lead behind young goaltender Carter Hart, who recorded two consecutive shutouts in games 3 and 4.
 Montreal won game five to extend their season, but the Flyers went on to win the series in six games.
 In the second round against the New York Islanders, the Flyers fell behind 3–1 in the series partially due to lack of production from the top two lines.
 The Flyers would rally to tie the series with an overtime win in game five and a double-overtime win in game six, but the Islanders shut out the Flyers 4–0 in game seven to end their season.